 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2023 Rugby World Cup will be held in France in nine different host cities.
-The fixtures for the tournament will be revealed in the first half of 2021, but the pool draw has already been made.
+The 2023 Rugby World Cup was held in France in nine different host cities.

-Australia were drawn alongside Wales and Fiji for the third time in as many tournaments, while Pool A will feature two of the favourites in hosts France and perennial contenders New Zealand.
-Italy have also been cast into Pool A.
+Australia were drawn alongside Wales and Fiji for the third time in as many tournaments, while Pool A featured two of the favourites in hosts France and perennial contenders New Zealand.
+Italy were also cast into Pool A.

-Defending champions South Africa are in Pool B with Ireland and Scotland, and England join Argentina and Japan in Pool D.
+Defending champions South Africa were in Pool B with Ireland and Scotland, and England joined Argentina and Japan in Pool D.

 |Pool A||Pool B||Pool C||Pool D|